Camtrup/StonkApp/README.md

 > The repository also includes Gitpod configuration files.
 Follow theese steps to run the app.

 > 1. Enter GitPod via the first link in this readme, or [here](https://gitpod.stud.ntnu.no/#https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2135/gr2135)
 > 3. Navigate into the "Stonk" directory via the commandline.
-Example "cd Stonk".
+Example `cd Stonk`.
 > 4. Initialize the project with the "mvn clean install -DskipTests" -command.
 >5.
-When the build is done, start the server by navigating into the rest-directory and running "mvn spring-boot:run".
+When the build is done, start the server by navigating into the rest-directory and running `mvn spring-boot:run`.
 >6.
-When the server is running, navigate into the ui-directory and run: "mvn javafx:run"
+When the server is running, navigate into the ui-directory and run: `mvn javafx:run`

 > ### Additional Commands

 > - To run various tests:
->    - First, make sure the server is running to test the UI.
-Ref [here](#-run-stonk-server:)
+>    - To run the tests, use the command "mvn clean install"
->    - To run the test, use the command "mvn clean install"
+         - The tests can be run seperately in each module, or in the entire project via their respective directories (Stonk, ui, rest, core, integration, data)
 >        - If the project is cleaned already, use "mvn test" or "mvn verify"
-> - For a report by jacoco, use "mvn jacoco:report" in any given module.
+> - For a report by jacoco, use `mvn jacoco:report` in any given module.
->    - Example: "cd Stonk/core" followed by "mvn jacoco:report"
+>    - Example: `cd Stonk/core` followed by `mvn jacoco:report`
 >    - The report will then be generated inside "target/site/index.html" in the given module.